RazaHanif/micmac/README.md

 # 🧠 Raza's Learning Vault
 [![GitHub last commit](https://img.shields.io/github/last-commit/RazaHanif/micmac)](https://github.com/RazaHanif/micmac/commits/main)

-Welcome to my personal coding vault!
+Welcome to my personal coding vault,
+I called it micmac because I mainly use my MacBook to code, micmac = McMac without any cease and desist from McDonalds.

 This folder is where I keep all the code and learning materials I've collected while studying computer science and software engineering.
 It's a mix of course assignments, personal projects, experiments, and useful tutorials — basically everything I've used to learn how to code.

 ---